suncoast-devs/handbook/lessons/html-intro/lecture.md

 [.column]

 The `<body>` element.
-This contains all the content that you want to show to web users when they visit your page, whether that's text, images, videos, games, playable audio tracks, or whatever else.
+This element contains all the content that you want to show to web users when they visit your page, whether that's text, images, videos, games, playable audio tracks, or whatever else.

 [.column]